bazelbuild/bazel/site/docs/skylark/concepts.md

 ---
 layout: documentation
-title: Extensions - Overview
+title: Skylark Overview
 ---

-# Overview
+# Skylark Overview

 <!-- [TOC] -->

 ## Loading an extension

-Extensions are files with the `.bzl` extension.
+Skylark extensions are files ending in `.bzl`.
 Use the `load` statement to import a symbol from an extension.

 ```python